shlizee/Predict-Cluster/README.md

 5. numpy 1.16.4

 ## NEWS
 PyTorch Implementation (by Jingyuan Li @christincha) is avaialable.
-The PyTorch implementation is part of extension of Predict-Cluster, Iterate-Cluster, to consider self-supervised active learning levarging Predict-Cluster.
+PyTorch implementation is part of extension of Predict-Cluster, Iterate-Cluster, to consider self-supervised active learning levarging Predict-Cluster.
 You can find more details about it here: https://arxiv.org/abs/2006.06911.
 Iterate-Cluster code will be  available soon in a new linked github repository.

 If you are using PyTorch, you may just need the ucla_github_pytorch folder.
 Please check the UCLA_Pytorch_Demo.ipynb for more details.
 The data for Pytorch implementation are preprocessed and saved as h5py files for PyTorch usage.